-If you struggle with why you should blog or even with how it should read (tone stuff) then my previous post on How To Blog: Find The WHY And What Tone To Write It In might help.
+If you struggle with why you should blog or even with how it should read (tone stuff) then my previous post on How to blog: find the WHY and what tone to write it n might help.
 Yes, it is a shocking title, possibly my worst.

 We march on…

-Look at your own online habits.
+Look at your own online habits (god help us).
 When you want to buy a product or find the answers to a problem, you’ll type in a phrase with keywords that are specific to the subject.

 That’s what your potential clients are doing

-You see, this is why you need to know everything about your ideal client.
-Start thinking like them and what questions they are going to have when they search on Google.
+You see, this is why you need to know everything about the people buying your stuff.
+Start thinking like them, and what questions they’ll have when they search on Google.

 Become your client

-I’m going to need you to adopt the acting techniques taught by Lee Strasberg.
-The reasons why Brando and Pacino were/are such consummate actors is because they knew their characters inside and out – they became those people.
+I’m going to need you to adopt the acting techniques taught by Lee Strasberg (well, not really).
+The reason Brando and Pacino were (and are) such consummate actors is down to them getting inside their characters.

 Include the keywords that you are or want to be found for when you ‘pretend’ to be your client.
 Make a list of the search results.
 Which ones are landing on the first page of Google?

-Take a look at those results and see the structure of the titles and descriptions.
-What clues do they give on how well they are constructed?
+Take a look at those results and check out the structure of the titles and descriptions.
+What clues do they give on how well they’re constructed?
 How relevant is the content to those titles?
-My previous post on How To Write An SEO Friendly Blog That People Want To Read goes into more detail.
+Go ahead and click those links, read that content, see how it fulfills the promises made on the results pages.
+My previous post on How to write an SEO friendly blog that people want to read goes into more detail.